 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 Both Columbia and Washington during the summer are popular places to visit.
 Most visitors come to Washington for the hiking, the city activities, the music scene, and the family-friendly experiences during these months.

 In the summer, Washington is around the same temperature as Columbia.
 Typically, the summer temperatures in Washington in July average around 79°F (26°C), and Columbia averages at about 82°F (28°C).

 In Columbia, it's very sunny this time of the year.
 It's quite sunny in Washington.
 In the summer, Washington often gets around the same amount of sunshine as Columbia.
 Washington gets 278 hours of sunny skies this time of year, while Columbia receives 293 hours of full sun.

 Columbia gets a good bit of rain this time of year.
 Washington usually gets less rain in July than Columbia.
 Washington gets 3.5 inches (88 mm) of rain, while Columbia receives 4.6 inches (116 mm) of rain this time of the year.

 The autumn attracts plenty of travelers to both Washington and Columbia.
 The autumn months attract visitors to Washington because of the hiking trails, the city's sights and attractions, the shopping scene, the music scene, and the natural beauty of the area.

 In October, Washington is generally cooler than Columbia.
-Temperatures in Washington average around 60°F (15°C), and Columbia stays around 64°F (18°C).
+Daily temperatures in Washington average around 60°F (15°C), and Columbia fluctuates around 64°F (18°C).